pierrepaleo/opencl_intro/Conclusion/index.rst

 Take-home messages

+* Order of magnitude speed-up can be achieved with parallel programming
 * Non-negligible algorithmic work to write efficient parallel code
-* On discrete GPUs, avoid Device<->Host transfers when possible
-* Profile your code !
+* Don't trust your experience - profile your code !

 The following points were not addressed:

-* Work-group size optimization
 * Texture memory (another cached memory)
 * Other interesting patterns like scan and map-reduce